Custom queries

 raw

 method from Knex to execute raw SQL queries.
-This method has diffirent return for each database adapter.
+This method has different return formats for each database adapter.
 For MySQL, it returns an array of records, while for PostgreSQL, it returns an object with arows

 property containing the records.